Nice, France is in a great location on the Mediterranean Sea in the French Riveria.

 After visiting Aix, you won’t forget its beauty or the sweet feeling of being it its presence.
 It’s certainly a favorite between artists and travelers alike.

 Right on the Mediterranean Sea and under 2.5 hours from Nice, you will find Marseille.
 It is the second-largest city in France and a major port destination.
+Making it a great day trip from Nice, especially if you don’t want to stay in a big city.

 It’s full of diversity and rich history.
 It was founded by the Greeks, captured by the Romans, and later inhabited by the French.